UK-Export-Finance/dtfs2/trade-finance-manager-ui/README.md

-# Trade Finance Manager UI
+# Trade Finance Manager UI (TFM) :computer:

-Also known as TFM; This UI is an internal application used to review deals after they have been submitted to UKEF.

-The UI uses GraphQL to query [TFM API](trade-finance-manager-api) for deals and facilities, then renders the data with GovUK and MOJ design components.
-There are some custom components.
+TFM, also known as Trade Finance Manager UI, is an internal application used for reviewing deals after they have been submitted to UKEF (UK Export Finance).
+It uses GraphQL to query the TFM API for deals and facilities, rendering the data using GovUK and MOJ (Ministry of Justice) design components, with some custom components as well.

-The only logic in the codebase is for page routes, controllers, form validation and user permissions.
-The UI should be kept as simple as possible - only adding logic or business rules when it absolutely needs to be in the UI.
+## Purpose :clipboard:

+The primary purpose of the TFM UI is to provide a user-friendly interface for reviewing trade finance deals and related information.
+The codebase of this UI should prioritize simplicity and clarity, minimizing the inclusion of complex logic or business rules whenever possible.

-## Prerequisite
+## Prerequisite :key:

-Make sure you have an `.env`.
-Use `.env.sample` as a base.
-Some sensitive variables need to be shared from the team.
+Before running the TFM UI locally, ensure that you have an `.env` file configured.
+You can use `.env.sample` as a template.
+Some sensitive variables may need to be shared among the team.

-## Running locally
+## Running Locally :computer:

+To run the TFM UI locally, follow these steps:

-1. `docker-compose up`
+1. Execute `docker-compose up`.
-2. Visit http://localhost:5003 in your browser
+2. Visit [http://localhost:5003](http://localhost:5003) in your web browser.

-Alternatively, every service can be started from the root directory (`docker-compose up`).
+Alternatively, you can start all services from the project's root directory using `docker-compose up`.

-## Login credentials
+## Login Credentials :key:

-See mock users: utils/mock-data-loader/tfm/users.js
+Login credentials can be found in the mock users data, specifically in the file: `utils/mock-data-loader/tfm/users.js`.

-## Testing
+## Testing :test_tube:

-### **Run a UI test suite**
+### Run a UI Test Suite :heavy_check_mark:

 ```shell
 npm run test
 ```

-### **Run a single UI test**
+### Run a Single UI Test :heavy_check_mark:

 ```shell
 npm run test /path/to/file.test.js
 ```

-### **Run UI component tests**
+### Run UI Component Tests :heavy_check_mark:

 ```shell
 npm run component-test
 ```

-### **Run a single UI component tests**
+### Run a Single UI Component Test :heavy_check_mark:

 ```shell
 npm run component-test ./component-tests/path/to/file.component-test.js
 ```

-### **End to end tests**

-See e2e-tests README.md
+### End-to-End Tests :arrows_counterclockwise:

+For information about end-to-end tests, please refer to the `e2e-tests` README.md file.

+---